rajdyp/study-decks/docs/k8s/k8s_quiz.md

     - Provides load balancing for services.
 9.  - Smallest deployable unit in Kubernetes.
     - A pod can contain one or more containers sharing the same network namespace and storage.
-10. - Supports service discovery.
+10. - Provides DNS-based service discovery.
     - Allows services to be accessed by their DNS names.

 <!-- end of question -->